amirgamil/Python-Interview-Tricks/README.md

   print("It's empty")
 ```

 Using the in operation to check if an element is an array is O(n) each time since it performs linear search.
-It's often more useful to convert
-the array into a set (more on this below), and then you can access elements in O(1).
+If you need to check an in operation inside a for loop, it's often more efficient to convert the structure you're searching in to be a set or a dictionary where you can access elements in O(1).

 ### Sorting Arrays and Lambda Functions